sandy98/pybase3/README.md

 -  `list(self, start=0, stop=None, fieldsep="|", recordsep='\n', records:list=None)`: Returns a list of records from the database, starting at 'start', ending at 'stop' or EOF, having fields separated by 'fieldsep' and records separated by '\n'.
 If 'records' is not None, the provided list is used instead of retrieving values from the database.
 -  `csv(self, start=0, stop=None, records:list = None)`: Wrapper for 'list', using ',' as fieldsep.
 -  `table(self, start=0, stop=None, records:list = None)`: Retrieves selected records using ad-hoc format, same as provided by sqlite3 CLI in .table mode.
+-  `pretty_table(self, start=0, stop=None, records:list = None)`: Retrieves selected records using ad-hoc format, like `table` but with prettier lines.
+- `lines(self, start=0, stop=None, records:list = None)`: Retrieves selected records with field values aligned to their widths.

+Its worth noting that all these last five methods return generators instead of lists, which makes them much lighter in case of bulky recordsets.

 ### Static Methods (Auxiliary functions for searching/filtering)